 History Of Spareribs Day

-In Chinese Cuisine the ribs are typically cut quite short, 3-4in at most, and are then steamed, fried, or braised to perfection and served with a rich flavorful sauce.
+In Chinese Cuisine the ribs are typically cut quite short, from three to four inches at most.
+From there, they are then steamed, fried, or braised to perfection and served with a rich flavorful sauce.
 The Cantonese prepare them with a sweet and savory sauce, while the American Chinese prepare them char siu, skewered on long forks and cooked in a covered oven.

-With America being such a melting pot, there are as many varieties of short ribs as there are sub-cultures and regions.
-It’s definitely the place to go for the most delicious ribs in the world!
+With America being such a melting pot, there are probably as many varieties of short ribs as there are subcultures and regions.
+But there is no doubt in anyone’s mind that America is definitely the place to go for the most delicious ribs in the world.

 How To Celebrate Spareribs Day